-- A. Paid Sick Leave is generally approved only for absences due to illness, medical care, dental care or eye care of the Employee or a member of their immediate family, including domestic partner, that cannot be accommodated at times other than during normal State Bar working hours. - B. Paid Personal Leave is approved for absences for personal business reasons including, but not limited to, family emergencies, legal proceedings to which the Employee is a party, religious holidays and school-related functions of minor children.
-Paid personal days cannot be used as vacation. - C. It is, in all cases, the obligation of the Employee to notify their immediate supervisor or manager when the Employee will be absent from work for any of the reasons set forth in Subsections A or B. Such notification should be made in advance of the absence if at all possible.
-In general, such notification shall be made by 9:30 a.m. of the working day upon which the absence occurs.
+- A. Paid Sick Leave is generally approved only for absences due to illness, medical care, dental care or eye care of the Employee or a member of their immediate family, including domestic partner, that cannot be accommodated at times other than during normal State Bar working hours. - B. Paid Personal Leave can be used for absences for any personal reasons. - C. It is, in all cases, the obligation of the Employee to notify their immediate supervisor or manager when the Employee will be absent from work for any of the reasons set forth in Subsections A or B. Such notification should be made in advance of the absence if at all possible.
+In general, such notification shall be made by 9:30 a.m. of the working day upon which the absence occurs. - D. Regular full-time and regular part time Employees may request, and if approved, use any Paid Sick Leave from the onset of employment.
+However, using Paid Sick Leave during an Employee's probationary period may extend that probationary period under Section 9.B. or 9.C.
+Extensions of an initial probationary period pursuant to Section 9.B or 9.C by this subsection will not alter an Employee's anniversary date.

-D. Regular full-time and regular part time Employees may request, and if approved, use any Paid Sick Leave from the onset of employment.
-However, using Paid Sick Leave during an Employee's initial probationary period may extend that probationary period under Section 9.B.
-Extensions of an initial probationary period pursuant to Section 9.B by this subsection will not alter an Employee's anniversary date.
+Regular full-time and regular part-time Employees are eligible for Paid Personal Leave after three months of continuous service.
+Employees may request, and if approved, use Paid Personal Leave during their probationary periods; however, an Employee's use of Paid Personal Leave during their probationary period may extend that probationary period under section 9.B and 9.C.
+Extensions of an initial probationary period pursuant to Section 9.B or 9.C will not alter an Employee's anniversary date.